weakish/weakish.github.com/dive-into/go.md

 Unsupported
 -----------

-Go does not has generics.
+Go does not have generics.

+TODO Go 1.18 introduces generics.

 Go does not distinguish reassignable and irreassignable variables, even function parameters and method receiver are reassignable (just like a local variable).